Summer Veggie Green Curry

 2-3 Tbs. fish sauce

-2 cups of lemon basil or Thai basil leaves, chopped (Genovese can do in a pinch)
+2 cups of basil leaves, chopped

 - I find I rarely need to salt and drain Japanese varieties of eggplant to remove bitterness, but if your eggplant are several days old, you’ll probably want to.
 Slice them into 1″ thick oblong ovals and sprinkle very generously with salt.
 Allow them to drain in a large colander for at least 30 minutes and for up to 3 hours.
 Pat them dry with paper towels when ready to cook.

 - Remove the pot from the heat and stir in the fish sauce, chopped basil leaves, and a generous sprinkling of salt.
-Serve with white rice.
+Serve with steamed white rice.